Los Angeles Plays Itself: Reception and legacy

 On Rotten Tomatoes, the film has an approval rating of 96% based on 45 reviews, with an average rating of 8.2/10.
 The site's critical consensus reads: "A treat for cinephiles, this documentary is a comprehensive, academic, and enlightening film essay concerning Los Angeles and its depiction in the movies."
 On Metacritic, the film has a weighted average score of 86 out of 100, based on 19 critics, indicating "universal acclaim".

 Robert Koehler of Variety wrote: "Los Angeles may be the most photographed city in the world, but it has never have been captured with such complex layers of meaning and fascination as in Thom Andersen's remarkable Los Angeles Plays Itself."

 Frank Scheck of The Hollywood Reporter called it: "A terrific cinematic essay that will have a very, very long shelf life."

 The film won the National Film Board Award for Best Documentary at the 2003 Vancouver International Film Festival, and was voted best documentary of 2004 by the Village Voice Critic's Poll.

+Andersen's film has inspired a number of video essays that examine how places are represented in movies, including Vancouver Never Plays Itself, which appeared in Tony Zhou's pioneering Every Frame a Painting series, and Kansas Never Plays Itself, by travel author Rolf Potts, who uses The Wizard of Oz as a starting point to explore how his home state has been imagined, mythologized and distorted in cinema.